 Assuming for a second that the 28-core CPU showed off at Computex is indicative of what we can expect from Cascade Lake-X, things are about to get bananas.

-Skylake-X was able to offer significantly higher core counts than the previous generation of HEDT CPUs precisely because it was manufactured on a smaller die.
-Cascade Lake-X won’t have the same advantage as its based on the a similar 14nm++ process and die-size as its predecessor.
+Skylake-X offered significantly higher core counts than the previous generation of HEDT processors because it was manufactured on a smaller die.
+Cascade Lake-X doesn't have the same advantage as it’s still based on 14nm++ manufacturing.

 So while it will be able to offer slightly higher core counts, core clocks and power efficiency than Skylake-X, the leap in performance isn’t going to be as breathtaking.

-However, if Intel is able to use this process refinement to deliver a better value proposition – maybe offering a 10-core processor for under $1,000, it might actually attract a lot of enthusiasts to this upcoming HEDT platform, instead of the cheaper mainstream chips.
+Still, Intel could use this process refinement to deliver a better value proposition – maybe offering a 10-core CPU for under $1,000.
+This could attract plenty of enthusiasts over to this server and enterprise platform, rather than more affordable mainstream CPUs.